 Letting animals do what they naturally do, including having tails!

 Organic farming “respects high animal welfare standards and in particular meets animals’ species-specific behavioral needs.”
-This is an often overlooked aspect of Organic farming, as, while many people care deeply about animal welfare, Organic is often associated purely with human health concerns.
+This is an often overlooked aspect of Organic farming.
+While many people care deeply about animal welfare, Organic is often associated purely with human health concerns.

 As you can see, however, animal welfare is not a secondary goal or bi-product of Organic farming.
 It is listed as one of it’s main objectives.